DaleMargel/Web-Survey/People/Daybrush.md

 # Daybrush /EGJS
-Special Effects, Animations and Styling person of interest
+Templating Library person of interest

 [Daybrush](https://daybrush.com/) is owned by a  Korean developer named Younkue Choi.
 He seems to have a nack for CSS.
 He is an author within the [Naver/egjs](https://github.com/naver) group - which has a ton of **AWESOME** related goodies.
 The EGJS home is [here](https://github.com/naver/egjs).